mszegedy/zaluski/docs/index.rst

 More features
 -------------

-* The buffer auto-detects which arguments relate to files based on the argument names, allowing for paths, streams, and ordered or unordered collections of either.
-Future versions will expect you to indicate this with annotations, rather than using specific argument names.
+* The buffer auto-detects which arguments relate to files based on their types, and will invalidate the cache if the file in question has changed.
+Arguments can be paths or collections of paths (either ordered or unordered, but flat).
 * The buffer will also generate ``gather_`` versions of your methods, which can run the method combinatorially on a set of arguments, and, if possible, distribute the work over multiple processors.